wearecollins/MMI_Interactives/Readme.md

 * Central Server
   - serves files to the internet from a _Public Media Directory_
   - hosts the webserver for the Sharing iPad interface
-  - runs webservices for sending e-mails and posting to MotMI%39s social network pages
+  - runs webservices for sending e-mails and posting to MotMI&apos;s social network pages
 * Anything Muppet Computer
   - the computer that the Anything Muppet touchpoint runs on including
     * interfacing with industrial camera